idris-maps/svelte-parts/site/src/map.md

 Import the leaflet functions and properties you need to create new components.

 The [Map component](https://github.com/idris-maps/svelte-parts/blob/master/packages/map/Map.svelte), to initialise the leaflet instance, is also straight forward.
-You may not this library after all.
+You may not need this library after all.